orchidsoftware/orchid.software/source/en/docs/code-of-conduct.md

 ## Effects

-If you decide not to follow the above rules of behavior, or otherwise interfere with the community, we reserve the right to do the following: change or delete any content that you published; disable or block the account on third-party websites; disable account in Telegram; or in any other way to prevent your interaction with the community.
+If you decide not to follow the above rules of behavior, or otherwise interfere with the community, we reserve the right to do the following: change or delete any content for you published; disable or block the account on third-party websites; disable account in Telegram; or in any other way to prevent your interaction with the community.

 ----------